qooxdoo/qooxdoo/docs/core/oo_introduction.md

   - **regular class**: May contain *class* variables/methods (in a `statics` section) and *instance* variables/methods (in a `members` section).
-An instance of the class can be created using the `new` keyword, so a constructor needs to be given in `construct`.
+An instance of the class can be created using the `new` keyword.
+A superclass is specified with `extends`.
+A constructor may be provided with `construct`. `type` is omitted in this case.
   - **static class**: Only contains class variables and class methods.
     Often a helper or utility class.
 Use `type : "static"`.
   - **abstract class**: Does not allow an instance to be created.